 Coral reefs face a variety of severe threats, and reef managers and decision-makers need to understand their impact in order to properly allocate scarce resources and implement actions to safeguard their future.
 To better understand the relative importance of the risks reefs face, ORRAA partner The Nature Conservancy (TNC) conducted a holistic assessment of 16 physical and human related risks.
 This information can help decision-makers understand the risk landscape and take action to build resilience.

 Coral reefs are the most biodiverse marine ecosystems – and are a first line of protection for coastal communities and infrastructure around the world.
-Healthy reefs can cut wave energy by up to 97%, significantly reducing the flood damage caused by storms.
-With around eight percent of the global population living less than 10 metres above sea level, floods could cost coastal cities as much as $1 trillion per year by 2050.
+Healthy reefs can cut wave energy by up to 97 per cent, significantly reducing the flood damage caused by storms.
+With around eight per cent of the global population living less than 10 metres above sea level, floods could cost coastal cities as much as USD$1 trillion per year by 2050.
 Together, this presents a powerful case for the conservation of coral reefs.

 However, reefs are being degraded by ocean warming, pollution and hurricanes, decreasing their capacity to provide this vital protection.
-Live coral cover declined from 40% to 20% in the Indo-Pacific and from 60% to 10% in the Caribbean in the last 40 years.
+Live coral cover declined from 40 per cent to 20 per cent in the Indo-Pacific and from 60 per cent to 10 per cent in the Caribbean in the last 40 years.

 Scalability and Next Steps

 The study findings can support potential future work to identify reef stressors, address risks, and drive investments towards the protection of critical ecosystems by public and private sector decision-makers